Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

    To prevent this issue from happening, remove stale `ssh` host keys from `/root/.ssh/known_hosts` before running the `sat` command.

-1. Check certificate expiration deadlines to ensure that a certificate won't expire while the system is powered off.
+1. Check certificate expiration deadlines to ensure that a certificate will not expire while the system is powered off.

    1. (`ncn-mw#`) Check the expiration date of the Spire Intermediate CA Certificate.